What we are doing:

 - Bryan

-eantime Christina came home on Tuesday, and so we started to wrap up Parker's room.
+In the meantime Christina came home on Tuesday, and so we started to wrap up Parker's room.
 Luckily we have an extra week while she's being taken care of, and it's time that I desperately needed.
-The list for Parker's room was:- Paint the back wall magenta
+The list for Parker's room was:

 - Trim out behind the radiator and piping in the corner